eu-cpsc211/cpsc211/docs/cpp-quickstart/README.md

 # C++ Quickstart: IDE and GitHub Setup

-After following this instructions in this guide, you will be able to:
+After following the instructions in this guide, you will be able to:

 - Clone a repository from GitHub to your computer.
 - Build and run C++ applications on your computer.